HOLY MOUNJARO!

 Mounjaro FAQ

-A: Mounjaro is a medication used to treat type 2 diabetes.
+Mounjaro is a medication used to treat type 2 diabetes.
 Like all medications, tirzepatide may cause side effects in some people.
 Some of the common side effects of tirzepatide include:

 • Nausea